lwq1023999/Comparison-of-Clustering-Methods/README.md

 Synthetic datasets were generated to evaluate clustering algorithms in controlled environments where the true cluster structure is known.

 ### Spotify Dataset
 The Spotify dataset contains audio feature information such as danceability, energy, tempo, and acousticness.
+The dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/zaheenhamidani/ultimate-spotify-tracks-db).

 ### MNIST Dataset
 The MNIST dataset consists of grayscale images of handwritten digits.
 Each image is represented as a high-dimensional feature vector.